revk/ESP32-EPD/README.md

 ### Bins

 This allows display of bin collection.
-This is based on a JSON file, the content is the URL tyo fetch the JSON.
+This is based on a JSON file, the content is the URL to fetch the JSON.
 A script `monmouthire.cgi` is defined for now.
-The *size* is font side for the bin collection DAY which is shown along with icons.
+The *size* is font side for the bin collection day or week (or `TODAY`/`TOMORROW`) which is shown along with icons.

 Top level JSON, specifies next bin collection day.